Mission and Guiding Principles

 Identifying, managing, measuring and reporting impacts.

-Green Space Dark Skies is a series of up to 20 participatory art events which will take place in landscapes across the UK.
-The finale of the project will be a broadcast film available to view online.
-Approximately 20,000 people are expected to participate in the project.
+Green Space Dark Skies was a series of 20 participatory art events which will take place in landscapes across the UK.
+The finale of the project was a broadcast film available to view on BBC Countryfile and online.
+Thousands of people participated in the project.

 Activities and impacts: